 Could your oral health affect your overall health?
 While we often think of oral health as simply having healthy teeth, there is growing evidence suggesting that the health of our mouths may have a much broader impact on our well-being.
-In fact, studies have linked oral diseases to chronic systemic conditions such as cardiovascular diseases, diabetes, and even dementia.Β
+In fact, studies have linked oral health to various systemic conditions such as cardiovascular health, diabetes management, and even cognitive function.

 [signup]